Have you ever come across the following types of emails?

 - Spam on mobile

-Advance-fee scams or the Nigerian scam, or the 419 scams, involve a mysterious sender that offers a huge reward for a small payment—usually a small processing fee to unlock the grand prize.
+Advance-fee scams, the Nigerian scams, or the 419 scams, involve a mysterious sender offering a huge reward for a small payment—usually a small processing fee to unlock the grand prize.
 Once the cash is wired to the cybercriminal, he disappears with the money.